 Bosch was founded in 1886, by Robert Bosch, as the Workshop for Precision Mechanics and Electrical Engineering.
 The company’s first factory was opened, in Stuttgart, in 1901.
-During these early years, the company concentrated its efforts on the manufacture of automobile parts, including magnetos and ignitions for gas engines.
+During these early years, the company concentrated on manufacturing automobile parts, including magnetos and ignitions for gas engines.
 In fact, it wasn’t until 1932 that they started to diversify.
-In this year, Bosch produced its first car radio and its first power drill.
+That year, Bosch produced its first car radio and power drill.

 Brief History of DeWalt

 Although Bosch has a longer history, DeWalt is no newcomer to the market.
 Founded in 1923 by Raymond E DeWalt in Pennsylvania, DeWalt’s primary manufacturing efforts have always been in the power tool market.
-Company founder, Raymond DeWalt was the inventor of the radial arm saw, which was essentially a saw mounted on a sliding arm.
+Company founder Raymond DeWalt was the inventor of the radial arm saw, which is a saw mounted on a sliding arm.
 The design offered precise and uniform sawing from a mechanized device and was a ground-breaking invention in its day.

 By 1949, the company had grown significantly, leading to its acquisition by American Machine & Foundry in 1949 and then by Black + Decker in 1960.
-The brand is still owned by Stanley Black + Decker, and the parent company rebranded DeWalt as being power tools for professionals.
-Since the 1990s, DeWalt has become synonymous with the production of professional-grade tools.
+The brand is still owned by Stanley Black + Decker, and the parent company rebranded DeWalt as a manufacturer of power tools for professionals.
+Since the 1990s, DeWalt has become synonymous with producing professional-grade tools.
 They now produce more than 200 power hand tools and 800 accessories, including contractor hand tools and mechanic tools.

 More than half of DeWalt’s business is in the production of power tools.
-They do also sell a limited range of lawnmowers, manufacture a toughened and highly durable smartphone that is meant for contractor use, and have seven manufacturing facilities in the USA where they assemble the parts of many of their tools.
-Although it is worth noting that the parts themselves are not manufactured in the USA.
+They also sell a limited range of lawnmowers, manufacture a highly durable smartphone meant for contractor use, and have seven manufacturing facilities in the USA where they assemble the parts of many of their tools.
+However, it is worth noting that the parts are not manufactured in the USA.

 Bosch vs DeWalt: Manufacturing

-Bosch is a German power tool manufacturer, and some of their tools and products are still manufactured in Germany, as well as in Switzerland.
+Bosch is a German power tool manufacturer, and some of their tools and products are still manufactured in Germany and Switzerland.
 However, many of their components are now manufactured in Malaysia, Mexico, Taiwan, and China.
-Some Bosch tools are made in the USA, which is more than can be said of a lot of traditional American brands.
+Some Bosch tools are made in the USA, which is more than can be said of many traditional American brands.

 DeWalt is a US company.
-It has its headquarters in Maryland and it has seven manufacturing facilities in the US.
+It has its headquarters in Maryland, and it has seven manufacturing facilities in the US.
 These are found in New Britain, Hampstead, Shelbyville, Greenfield, Cheraw, Charlotte, and Jackson.
-However, these facilities are only used to assemble the DeWalt products, and the components and parts are manufactured overseas.
+However, these facilities only assemble the DeWalt products, and the components and parts are manufactured overseas.
 The components are manufactured in Brazil, China, the Czech Republic, Italy, Mexico, and the UK.
-Those products that are assembled in the US, using parts manufactured globally, are branded as being “Built in the USA with global materials.”
+The products assembled in the US, using parts manufactured globally, are branded as being “Built in the USA with global materials.”